 When you take part in qualitative market research, such as in a focus group or group discussion, you will have been carefully selected to represent a specific type of behaviour or thought process, one that the decision-maker needs to know more about or understand better.
 You will be selected via a detailed questionnaire and/or interview, and may not know precisely what criteria decided your selection – but you can be sure that many other people were not right for the project, when you were spot-on.

 Ethical market research recruitment agencies such as Saros Research Ltd in the UK apply these selection criteria with great rigidity, because this is what their clients are paying for.
 If someone is not eligible to take part, they simply move to the next person – and if this happens to you, don’t worry, because the right project will come along for you at a later time.
+They will NOT try to bend you to fit the one in front of them at the time!

 In the UK the Market Research Society has a code of practice which recommends that people should not take part in qualitative market research too frequently.
 Six months is regarded as the minimum recommended ‘gap’ between occasions, with other caps on overall numbers.
 This is because the qualitative research process is a two-way thing: there is no such thing as ‘pure’ research which does not in some way influence the behaviour, attitudes and thought processes of those taking part.
 Of course, this is a good deal of what makes it fascinating for participants, and the feedback received at Saros is that people love being made think about things they take for granted in new and different ways… but it does mean that they are never quite the same ‘naïve’ consumers again in the future!
 Anyone who takes part in research a little too often tends to stick out like a sore thumb to researchers, who know exactly how people react in a range of circumstances.